rishirai6135-sys/Delta-demo/README.md

 # Delta-demo
-This demo for git and Github class
+This demo for git and Github class.